When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Benefits of Being Bilingual Icon

-• They learn the world is a big and diverse place: It can be easy for children to feel like the whole world is their neighborhood or their towns.
-Learning a foreign language forces them to think of themselves as a global citizen.
+• Global perspective: It is easy for kids to feel like their town is the entire world.
+A foreign language forces them to think of themselves as global citizens.

 How To Decide Upon a Language